 Grant Thornton S.A. was appointed as the Bank's Monitoring Trustee (MT) on 22 February 2013, with the mandate of the MT been subsequently amended and extended on 29 May 2014.
-The MT monitors the compliance with the commitments on corporate governance and commercial operational practices that have expired on 30 June 2018 and the implementation of the restructuring plan and reports to the European Commission.
+The MT monitors the compliance with the commitments on corporate governance and commercial operational practices that have expired on 30 June 2018 and the implementation of the restructuring plan that ends on 31 December 2018 and reports to the European Commission.